Palestrina and Monteverdi (40 min)

 Listen to ‘Possente spirito’ (‘O Mighty Spirit’) from L’Orfeo (2 min)

 Listen to approximately 1:30.
 You don’t need to understand the words; instead, notice how he uses his voice to create a sense of distress at being in the underworld.
 In this scene, he must convince Charon to let him pass over the river Styx.

 Such a musical effect was, of course, a direct contradiction of the principle laid down by the Florentines that the words should be strictly preserved.
-It distorted them as much as the old church music of Josquin des Prez and others had done, and it did so for the very same reason, namely, in order to make the music more telling.
+It distorted them as much as the old church music of Josquin des Prez and others had done, and it did so for the very same reason: to make the music more telling.

 These passages were given the name coloratura because they were supposed to give color to the situation.
-Monteverdi used them for that purpose, but they soon became very popular for their own sake, both with the singers and the people who heard them.
+This was how Monteverdi used them, and they soon became very popular amongst both the singers and the audience.

 After all, singers liked to show off how cleverly they could execute the ‘runs’, ‘shakes,’ and other ornaments.
 Audiences thought them wonderful and applauded the performance right after they sang, sometimes calling for them to repeat it.